 Right now, the key question is what kind of Australia do we want in the future?
 The answer should shape the policy choices which are made now.
 The Brotherhood of St Laurence believes in investing in human capital and integrating social and economic policy as defining features of an Australian approach to inclusive growth.
-To encourage fresh policy thinking, we are launching a one-year program of research and policy development to frame a New Social Contract for Australia.
+To encourage fresh policy thinking, we are launching a program of research and policy development to frame a New Social Contract for Australia.

 Jeannie Zakharov 2012, Towards inclusive growth in Australia: report arising from Inclusive Growth in Australia roundtable (PDF file, 168 KB)

 P Smyth, Inclusive growth and Australian social policy presentation (PDF file, 66 KB)

 F Azpitarte, Has economic growth in Australia been good for the poor?
 And what happens to the socially excluded? draft paper (PDF file, 341 KB)